Vonage/vivid-3/libs/components/README.md

 <dashboard-badge text="I'm a custom prefixed badge"></dashboard-badge>
 ```

+This method will still take advantage of npm's deduping mechanism, and thus will not cause multiple versions of the library to be loaded.

 ## Support

 This library is open source, developed and maintained by the [Vonage Vivid team](Vonage/vivid).